jatin-kaklotar/-RT-camp-Twitter-challenge-Assignment/README.md

 Part-2: Followers Timeline:

 1. Below jQuery-slideshow (in step#4 from part-1), display list 10 followers (you can take any 10 random followers).
+2  Also, display a search followers box.
+Add auto-suggest support.
+That means as soon as user starts typing, his followers will start showing up(upto 5000 followers you can search).
-2. When user will click on a follower name, 10 tweets from that follower's user-timeline will be displayed in same jQuery-slider, without page refresh (use AJAX).
+3. When user will click on a follower name, 10 tweets from that follower's user-timeline will be displayed in same jQuery-slider, without page refresh (use AJAX).

 Part-3: Download Tweets